Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/our_approach.md

 The following steps are taken to get the randomness:

-1. A contract on a EthereumWasm-enabled chain sends a message to a Nois proxy contract on the same chain.
+1. A contract on a EthereumWasm-enabled chain sends a message to a Noir proxy contract on the same chain.
 2. The proxy contract sends an IBC message to its counter-part on the Noir Network, where the job is put in the queue.
-3. Once the drand beacon of the correct round is released, Nois bots send it to the Nois smart contract for verification, as a transaction.
+3. Once the drand beacon of the correct round is released, Noir bots send it to the Noir smart contract for verification, as a transaction.
 4. After successful verification, the pending jobs for the round are processed.
 For every matching job, an IBC response with the beacon is sent, thanks to the IBC relayers.
 5. The proxy contract receives the beacon and sends a callback to the original contract.